 Wide range of products.
 "In Austria, there is something to suit every budget - and it is the overall package of price and performance as well as comfort and cuisine that makes our ski resorts so attractive and popular," says former tourism chairwoman Petra Nocker-Schwarzenbacher.
 The Salzburg hotelier - herself an enthusiastic skier and ski tourer - never tires of promoting the advantages of the local winter offer: "In addition to skiing, wellness and relaxation as well as activities such as winter hiking, tobogganing, ice or cross-country skiing are playing an increasingly important role, and there is a wide and high-quality range of products here too."
 The Austrian Tourist Board also sees it this way: despite the current economically challenging situation and global travel opportunities, people are longing for activities in the snow and in the mountains.
-And Austria not only has the right offer for every budget, it is also the diverse activities away from the slopes - keyword relaxation in the snow - that make a winter holiday with us so special. ÖW boss Astrid Steharnig-Staudinger speaks of “quality time, Austrian style” and a still “very good price-performance ratio”.
+And Austria not only has the right offer for every budget, it is also the diverse activities away from the slopes - keyword relaxation in the snow - that make a winter holiday with us so special.
+This is why this year more guests are being targeted who are interested in all activities away from the slopes, says ÖW boss Astrid Steharnig-Staudinger.
+She speaks of "quality time, Austrian style" and what is still a "very good price-performance ratio": "When it comes to winter sports, Austria is clearly number one, and that is what we are known for and valued for."

 Holidaymakers, in turn, find a wide range of options in Austria - "from 'low budget' to luxury ski resorts," says State Secretary for Tourism Susanne Kraus-Winkler.
 Accommodation is also available in all price categories, from private rooms to four- and five-star hotels.
 Austria also has the image "that we can always offer guaranteed snow."

-According to Franz Hörl, chairman of the cable car association, the most important things for guests are the snow guarantee, the slopes being in the best possible condition and the size of the ski area.
-However, this differs depending on the target group: for some, size is important because of the variety and choice, while for families, smaller, more manageable ski areas are becoming increasingly popular, according to the general consensus.
-Given the very high standard of offering, skiing in Austria is still cheap compared to European and global competitors, says Hörl, who owns a hotel in Gerlos and is the largest shareholder in the local cable cars: "You also have to consider the comfort that the Austrian cable cars offer."
-Christoph Eisinger, head of the 760-kilometer-long Ski amadé, the largest Austrian ski association, also says that "the price of skiing is justified in view of the value for a special experience."
+According to Franz Hörl, chairman of the cable car association, the most important factors for guests are guaranteed snow, the best possible condition of the slopes and the size of the ski area.
+However, this differs depending on the target group: for some, size is important because of the variety and choice, while for families, smaller, more manageable ski areas are becoming increasingly popular.
+Quality is the decisive feature of the local cable car landscape - "from the inexpensive segment of small ski areas to the internationally known top spots," says Hörl.
+Given the very high standard of offer, skiing in Austria is still cheap compared to European and global competitors: "You also have to consider the comfort that the Austrian cable cars offer."
+Christoph Eisinger, head of the largest Austrian ski association, Ski amadé, with 760 kilometers, also says that "the price for skiing is justified in view of the value for a special experience."
 Guests still get a lot for their money, great slopes and rustic, not overpriced huts.
 Nevertheless, on average, the cost of a ski holiday has risen above the rate of inflation over the past three decades.
-"While household incomes have doubled in the three decades, lift prices in the upscale ski resorts have risen by two and a half times - and hotel prices even more," says leisure and tourism researcher Peter Zellmann.
-While the cable car operators argue that the costs for personnel, construction, energy and investments of more than 500 million euros in infrastructure improvements have risen dramatically, this is of course irrelevant for the average guest: winter holidays are not a cheap pleasure.
-"But it has always been like this," says Zellmann: "The top third of the population has always gone on ski holidays and still does today.
+"While household incomes have doubled in the three decades, lift prices in the upscale ski resorts have risen by two and a half times - and hotel prices even more," says tourism researcher Peter Zellmann: "But winter holidays have never been a cheap pleasure."
+The top third of the population has always gone on ski holidays.
 They don't care about the price because they can afford it."

-Many initiativesThis development is no coincidence, however.
-Whether large or small, ski areas have come up with more and more ideas in recent years to remain attractive.
-This starts with ever larger ticket associations and area mergers that hope to succeed with gigantomania, and extends to special offers such as early bird skiing or yoga in the snow, e.g. in Gastein.
+Many initiatives.
+Despite rising prices, skiing and winter holidays remain a fixed point for many Austrians - and that is no coincidence: whether large or small - the ski areas have come up with more and more ideas in recent years to remain attractive: This starts with ever larger ticket associations and area mergers that want to succeed with gigantomania, and goes all the way to special offers such as early bird skiing or yoga in the snow, for example in Gastein.
 Differentiation and variety of offers are the order of the day - always with the threat of price criticism from critics breathing down their necks.
-"For many people, skiing is a way to balance out their everyday life, which is why guests' enjoyment of winter sports should not be spoiled," emphasises Ski amadé boss Eisinger.
-A lot is therefore being done "so that families can afford to ski": for example, through the Ski amadé Friends Club, which offers many discounts, a loyalty bonus for regular guests, the Junior Weekend Bonus, where children up to 15 can ski for 24 euros at the weekend and teenagers for 36 euros per day, or the Easter family campaign.
-Children up to 15 years old ski for free if at least one parent buys a 6-day ski pass.
-And there is also a family bonus where the third child or all others ski for free.
+"For many people, skiing is a way to balance out their everyday life, which is why the guests' enjoyment of winter sports should not be spoiled," emphasises Ski amadé boss Eisinger.
+A lot is being done "so that families can afford to ski": for example, through the Ski amadé Friends Club, which offers many discounts, a loyalty bonus for regular guests, the Junior Weekend Bonus, where children up to 15 ski for 25 euros on the weekend and teenagers for 37.50 euros per day, or the Easter family promotion.
+With this, children up to 15 ski for free if at least one parent buys a 6-day ski pass.
+And there is also a family bonus, where the third child or all others ski for free.
 There is also a special offer week for children in all five Ski amadé regions.
-The "Mini's Week" is intended for families with small children, includes an extensive program from the ski schools and can be booked between January 13 and 27, 2024.
-The offer costs only 164 euros* per child and includes seven nights in the parents' room, a children's ski course, children's ski rental and the children's ski pass.
+The "Mini's Week" is intended for families with small children, includes an extensive program from the ski schools and can be booked between January 11 and 25, 2025.
+The offer costs just 179 euros per child and includes seven nights in the parents' room, a children's ski course, children's ski rental and the children's ski pass.
 Depending on the region and ski school, the ski courses take place either 3 x 4 hours or 5 x 2 hours.

-The small ski areas can generally boast fewer kilometres of pistes; however, they score points with cheaper fares, which have often only been increased slightly – and the medium-sized Kasberg in Upper Austria has dispensed with them altogether this year.
-The small ones are also easier to manage, and the children can go out alone with a clear conscience – without the parents having to worry about their offspring getting lost.
-Many small ones, such as the Heidi-Alm on the Falkert in Carinthia, have deliberately focused on families: "Large ski areas are often really expensive – and we want to counteract that," says Lukas Köfer, hotelier and cable car owner on the Falkert.
-In the area with the mascot Heidi, there are only eleven kilometres of pistes, but plenty of child-friendly snow activities including ski courses, cross-country skiing, ice skating, tobogganing and winter hiking.
+The small ski areas can generally boast fewer kilometres of slopes; however, they score points with cheaper rates, which have often only been increased slightly or not at all this year.
+The small ones are also easier to manage, and the children can go out alone with a clear conscience - without the parents having to worry about their offspring getting lost.
+Many small ones, such as the Heidi-Alm on the Falkert in Carinthia, have deliberately focused on families: "Large ski areas are often really expensive - and we want to counteract that," says Lukas Köfer, hotelier and cable car owner on the Falkert.
+In the area with the mascot Heidi, there may only be eleven kilometres of slopes, but there are plenty of child-friendly snow activities including ski courses, cross-country skiing, ice skating, tobogganing and winter hiking.
 This also applies to Kirchbach in Lower Austria, a very small ski area in the Waldviertel, which also focuses on the "niche" of families with children.
 "With us, families can spend a really relaxed day in the snow.
 The little ones learn to ski and the parents can always keep an eye on them from the terrace.
 The car park is right next to the lift; everything is very manageable," says marketing manager Franz Jahn.
 Snowmaking, cross-country ski trails and opportunities for snowshoeing are also available.
 The prices are reasonable and the offer is very well received.
-In the Styrian Lobmingtal, it is not just the locals who frequent the equally small Kleinlobming ski area.
+In the Styrian Lobmingtal, it is not just the locals who frequent the also very small ski area of Kleinlobming.
 Families come from as far away as Graz to enjoy the fun in the snow.
-"It is ideal for children and the prices are cheaper than in larger areas," says marketing manager Thomas Lang.
+"We are ideal for children and the prices are cheaper than in larger areas," says marketing manager Thomas Lang.
 Here, too, you can take a ski course, go night skiing, cross-country skiing, snowshoeing or do laps on the ice rink right next to the ski lift.
 Even tour operators such as Eurotours (Hofer Reisen or Justaway) have now jumped on the family trend with special offers.
-"Skiing holidays must remain affordable," says Eurotours boss Helga Freund: "Demand for inexpensive offers is unbroken."
+Skiing holidays must remain affordable and demand for inexpensive offers is unbroken, so the argument goes.

 20 SKI RESORTS FOR THE WHOLE FAMILY